crmaxx/Bella/README.md

 4. `Detect ALL programs that cause a block, and kill them [85% done]`

 5. The `interactive_shell` command, that provides a fully interactive tty through the `ptty`module.
 The only downside to this feature at the moment is that is cannot run the pre-programmed functions.
 [95% done, just working on integration for pre-programmed functions]

+6. `VNC and Microphone functionality for a Linux Control Center`

 ####Some design points
 1. As previously stated, Bella is a pseudo-TTY.
 By this, the base socket and remote code execution handling of Bella is a fairly abstracted version of a very simple request-response socket.
 Bella receives a command from the server.
 If the command matches a pre-programmed function (i.e chrome history dump), then it will perform that function, and send the response back to the client.
 The client will then handle the response in the same way.
 After processing the response, it will prompt the client for another command to send.